nlins8224/Oubinity/DOCUMENTATION.md

 Water is handled by `WaterRenderer`.
 Water is implemented in a shaders: `waterVertex`, `waterFragment` as a flat transparent plane with water texture.

 ![scene-6](documentation_resources/scene-6.png)

-[^3]: Like Gaea, World Machine, World Painter, or even a drawing in MS Paint.

 #### Sky